shopware/docs/guides/plugins/apps/starter/product-translator.md

 ```
 {% endcode %}

-These two webhooks provide a way for shops to notify your app-server about events that occured.
+These two webhooks provide a way for shops to notify your app-server about events that occurred.
-The `deleted` webhook is again already provided by the `src/Controller/RegistrationController.php` controller in the App-Template, it notifies the server
-that a shop has deleted the app.
+The `src/Controller/RegistrationController.php`  controller in the App-Template already provides the `deleted` webhook.
+It notifies the server that a shop has deleted the app.

 The `product-update` webhook is the path your app-server will be notified of changes to any product in the shops, like changing the description.
-This webhook needs it's own controller, this will be ne the part of this guide.
+This webhook needs a custom controller, which will be the next part of this guide.

 ## Implementing the translation